Cumin

 Flavor Profile

-Cumin is earthy, warm, and nutty with a slight bitterness and peppery finish.
+Earthy, warm, and nutty with a slight bitterness and peppery finish.
 Dry-roasting transforms it: the mustiness recedes and a toasted-nut depth emerges.
-The aroma is distinctive and penetrating -- warm and slightly musty, immediately recognizable in any curry or chilli.
-It is assertive enough to stand up to strong flavours like garlic and chilli but versatile enough for subtle uses in breads and yogurt dips.
+The aroma is distinctive and penetrating -- warm and slightly musty, immediately recognisable in any curry or chilli.
+Assertive enough to stand up to garlic and chilli but versatile enough for subtle uses in breads and yogurt dips.

 The Science